 A reference to the novel Robinson Crusoe by Daniel Defoe who is said to have lived for a time at nearby at Tooting Old Hall.
 Pitcairn being the remote Pacific island where many of the mutineers of HMS Bounty settled and so would have been considered a suitable desert island of the type the unfortunate Crusoe could have washed up on.
-The unsubstantiated Defoe claim did at least produce a better link in the Crusoe Farm Dairy, set up appropriately enough by a descendant of Captain James.
-Cook, the explorer, one Elizabeth Taylor.
+The unsubstantiated Defoe claim did at least produce a better link in the Crusoe Farm Dairy, set up appropriately enough by a descendant of the explorer Captain James Cook, one Elizabeth Taylor.
 Within a few years she built up one of the largest milk businesses in South London.
-Other nearby roads connected with the Defoe are Crusoe Road, Friday Road and Island Road.
+Other nearby roads connected with Defoe are Crusoe Road, Friday Road and Island Road.

 230 total views, 1 views today